-"Phonebook Edit" can be used to add another phone number to a name entry that already exists in the phonebook.
-For example, the entry John Doe may have a mobile and a home number, but you can add John Doe's work number later using the "Phonebook Edit" feature.
+Phonebook edit can be used to add another phone number to a name entry that already exists in the phonebook.
+For example, the entry John Doe may have a mobile and a home number, but you can add John Doe's work number later through phonebook edit.